cesarivan1998/django-api-rest/README.md

 npm install

-# to run the backend local server
+# command to run the backend local server
 python .\manage.py runserver

 # open another terminal to run the client server with this command